- Tianjin, China

 Students are placed at the International Student Dorm for the duration of the program.
 The dorms are set-up hotel-style with two beds to a room.
 They also come equipped with telephones, internet access, a private bathroom, and access to washing machines.
 Other conveniences are available in the vicinity of the dormitory.
 Please click herefor a PDF with information and images of the residence hall.

 Occasionally, homestays are an option.
 Fees for homestays will be paid to TUT in cash upon arrival in Tianjin.
 If interested in a living with a host family, please speak with your study abroad advisor.

 The University of Iowa will advise students on flight options, though students are responsible for making their own way to Beijing and back.
 Staff members from TUT will meet students at the Beijing airport.
-Information on this group flight will be available to program participants.
-The University of Iowa will also assist students with acquiring Chinese visas.
+The University of Iowa will assist students with acquiring Chinese visas.